truenas/documentation/content/en/hub/additional-topics/reference/dedup.md

 * `zpool status -D` or `-Dv` shows a summary of DDT statistics for each pool, or the specified pool.
 * `zdb -U /data/zfs/zpool.cache -S [POOL_NAME]` estimates the outcome and DDT table size if a pool were entirely deduplicated.
+* `zpool iostat` (`man zpool-iostat`) provides detailed analysis and statistics for disk I/O latency.
+Latencies for a healthy pool should largely be in the nanoseconds to tens of milliseconds range, perhaps with a few outliers.
+If latencies of the order of seconds, and certainly tens of seconds, are seen, this indicates a problem with disk usage, usually that certain disks are unable to service commands at the speed needed, and a large queue has formed of backlogged commands.